 The packet, obtained through a public records request, showed that Katie Sanborn wrote she had retained an attorney to sue for public defamation of her and Sanborn.
 No other incident of threats were documented in the packet though several emails alluded to threats being made.

-Mitchell was joined by candidate for County Commissioner District 2 Wallis Mahute and resident Jerry Cooey also commented on Sanborn.
-Cooey said Sanborn’s actions were a direct reflection on the county commission.
+Mitchell was joined by candidate for County Commissioner District 2 Wallis Mahute and resident Jerry Couey also commented on Sanborn.
+Couey said Sanborn’s actions were a direct reflection on the county commission.

 Commission Chairman Bob Cole said it would be inappropriate to discuss Sanborn without him being present.